 - Add a complex sweetness to meats by mixing powdered licorice root into spice rubs.

 Medicinal foods like these are most effective when combined with a physician-approved diet, but if you have a chronic condition, these foods are not a substitute for a prescribed treatment plan.
-Talk to a Baylor St. Luke's Medical Group primary care physician about how you can enrich your diet with traditional foods and ingredients from around the world.
+Talk to a St. Joseph Medical Group primary care physician about how you can enrich your diet with traditional foods and ingredients from around the world.